bonohu/SAQE/README.md

 # SAQE
-Systematic Analysis for Quantification of Expression (SAQE) is a set of scripts for quantification of transcripts using RNA-seq.
+Systematic Analysis for Quantification of Everything (SAQE) is a set of scripts for quantification of transcripts using RNA-seq and metagenomic results.
 SAQE consists of several scripts to do the analyses.
 The number added in the name of script corresponds to the analysis bewlo.

+- Expression
     - 01 Retrieval of RNA-seq reads from the SRA database
     - 02 Conversion of data format and compression
     - 03 Trimming and quality control of reads
     - 04 Transcriptome assembly by Trinity
     - 05 Expression quantification by salmon
+- Metagenome
+    - 101 Kraken2

 ## Requirements